-- Previously, member (four years), United States District Court, Central District of California’s Magistrate Judge Merit Selection Panel (makes recommendations to the Central District judges on re-appointment of sitting magistrates and appointment of new magistrates).
+- United States District Court, Central District of California’s Magistrate Judge Merit Selection Panel (makes recommendations to the Central District judges on re-appointment of sitting magistrates and appointment of new magistrates).

-- Previously, member (six years) of and Chair (two years) of the Orange County Bar Association’s Judiciary Committee (renders evaluations to the Governor’s Office regarding judicial applicants and candidates).
+- Member of and Chair of the Orange County Bar Association’s Judiciary Committee (renders evaluations to the Governor’s Office regarding judicial applicants and candidates).

-- Previously, member of the St. Francis School of Law Advisory Council.
+- St. Francis School of Law Advisory Council.

 - Judge, National Collegiate Mock Trial Championships, Western Regional and University of California, Irvine School of Law, Moot Court Competition.

-- Previously, member of the Board of Directors of the Constitutional Rights Foundation (Orange County chapter), Board of Governors of the Bowers Museum in Santa Ana (for nine years), and Board of Governors of the Orange County chapter of the Association of Business Trial Lawyers (three years).
+- Board of Directors of the Constitutional Rights Foundation (Orange County chapter), Board of Governors of the Bowers Museum in Santa Ana, and Board of Governors of the Orange County chapter of the Association of Business Trial Lawyers.

 - Publications: Twice in the Hastings Law Journal and on various litigation and legal ethics topics in the California Lawyer, The American Bar Association Journal, The Los Angeles Lawyer, California Real Property Journal, California Law Business, Orange County Lawyer and the Los Angeles Daily Journal.